Air Fryer Recipe

 Method

-1. Prepare the vegetables by cooking and mashing the potatoes, boiling or steaming the cabbage, and cooking the carrots until tender if not using leftovers.
+1. Prepare the vegetables by cooking and mashing the potatoes, boiling or steaming the cabbage, and cooking the carrots until tender if you are not using leftovers.

-2. In a large bowl, combine the mashed potatoes, cooked cabbage, carrots, and chopped onion.
-Season with salt and black pepper and mix well.
+2. In a large bowl, mix together the mashed potatoes, cooked cabbage, carrots and chopped onion.
+Season with salt and black pepper, then combine well.

-3. Shape the mixture into croquette shapes, about 5cm long, ensuring they are well compressed.
+3. Shape the mixture into croquettes, about 5cm long, pressing them firmly so they hold together.

-4. Roll each croquette in flour, dip in beaten egg, and then coat with breadcrumbs.
+4. Roll each croquette in flour, dip it in beaten egg, then coat it evenly with breadcrumbs.

-6. Allow the croquettes to rest for a minute before serving with a dipping sauce.
+6. Let the croquettes rest for a minute before serving with a dipping sauce.

 Why this works in an air fryer